intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] An option near the "Required: {Choices}" field that allows the user to auto-select any requirements, and any requirements they might have, and so on (might implement this using recursion)
+- [ ] A section in the Creator where you can check for the contrast of your styling, and it lists all occurrences of bad contrast

 ## Issues / Errors